-Getting Help from the CPSY Office
+Getting Help from the CTSP Office

-The Department of Counseling Psychology is located in Rogers Hall on the graduate campus.
-Office hours are from 9:00 to 5:30 Monday through Friday.
+The Department of Counseling, Therapy, and School Psychology is located in Rogers Hall on the graduate campus.
+Office hours are from 8:30 to 5:30 Monday through Friday.
 However, hours may vary in the summer or around the holidays, so it is generally a good idea to call ahead if access to the office staff is needed.

 The office is managed and supported by staff members who are available to answer questions and help students move through the program.
-Staff can assist students with questions about class schedules and locations, checking out test materials, internships, the degree application process, etc. candidates may also make appointments to see professors through staff members.
+Staff can assist students with questions about class schedules and locations, checking out test materials, internships, the degree application process, etc. Students may also make appointments to see professors through staff members.

-A variety of resources are available to candidates in the office.
-These include information on professional organizations and potential internship sites, forms for changing advisors, and changing tracks.
+A variety of resources are available to students in the office.
+These include information on professional organizations and potential internship sites, forms for changing advisors, and forms for changing tracks.
 In most cases, forms are also available on the Department website.

-Professors frequently leave papers with staff for Candidates to pick up.
+Professors frequently leave papers with staff for students to pick up.
 Please check with staff to see if they have papers from your class.
-Candidates may not have access to any papers other than their own.
+Students may not have access to any papers other than their own.

 Professor mailboxes are also located in the department office.
-If candidates wish to drop something off for a professor, it is best to leave it with one of the staff members and she or he will be sure that the professor receives it.
+If students wish to drop something off for a professor, it is best to leave it with one of the staff members and they will be sure that the professor receives it.

-Counseling Psychology Departmental Policies and Procedures
+Counseling, Therapy, and School Psychology Departmental Policies and Procedures

-In addition to graduate school policies and procedures, there are several policies/practices that have bearing on life as a student in the Department of Counseling Psychology.
+In addition to graduate school policies and procedures, there are several policies/practices that have bearing on life as a student in the Department of Counseling, Therapy, and School Psychology.
 Many policies are in place to deal with exceptional situations and to serve as guidelines for behavior that fits academic and professional life.
 Please feel free to discuss any of these policies, practices, and suggestions with an advisor or any other faculty member.
 There are additional graduate school-wide policies and procedures in The Navigator Student Handbook and in the Graduate Catalog.
 It is your responsibility to be aware of both graduate school and departmental policies and procedures.